blanchap/TempMigration_SciData/README.md

 For instance, you should run "1-MigrationDetection_part0_SciData.py" first, then "2-MigrationDetection_part1_SciData.py" etc...

-All methodological details are provided in Blanchard & Rubrichi (2024).
+All methodological details are provided in Blanchard & Rubrichi (2024):

+Blanchard, P. and S. Rubrichi (2024): “A Highly Granular Temporary Migration Dataset Derived From Mobile Phone Data in Senegal”

+All PySpark scripts start by creating a Spark session with some values assigned to properties related to memory management (`spark.driver.memory`,`spark.executor.memory`,`spark.driver.maxResultSize`).
+Users will note that those values should be adjusted to their specific needs depending on the size of the dataset to process and the characteristics of their machine.
+Details on how to set up a Spark session can be found [here](https://spark.apache.org/docs/latest/configuration.html).

 # 1-MigrationDetection_part0_SciData.py
 Main input: raw mobile phone dataset such as Call Detail Records (`MPdataset`)